Peoples Bank Theatre

 In 1989, the Colony Theatre was acquired by Dan Stephen, Jr. in hopes of restoring it to its former glory as a performing arts center, but serious plans for its rebirth did not come together until 2001, and the first phase of a two phase restoration project is finally expected to begin in January 2002.

-In July of 2001, the old Hippodrome Theatre’s gorgeous original asbestos fire curtain was rediscovered after being lost for decades, and plans are to restore it, encapsulate it (to capture the asbestos fibers), and feature it predominently in the restored Colony Cinema.
+In July of 2001, the old Hippodrome Theatre’s gorgeous original asbestos fire curtain was rediscovered after being lost for decades, and plans are to restore it, encapsulate it (to capture the asbestos fibers), and feature it predominantly in the restored Colony Cinema.
+In 2016 it was renamed Peoples Bank Theatre.